Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized optimization over undirected graphs

 \subsection{The subgradient method}

-To avoid confusion in the sequel when we discuss distributed optimization methods, here we consider a serial method for minimizing a convex function $h : \R^d \rightarrow \R$.
+To avoid confusion in the sequel when we discuss decentralized optimization methods, here we consider \an{an iterative} method for minimizing a convex function $h : \R^d \rightarrow \R$.
 A vector $g \in \R^d$ is called a \emph{subgradient} of $h$ at the point $x$ if

-If the function $h$ is continuously differentiable, then $g=\nabla h(x)$ is the only subgradient at $x$.
-However, subgradients are also well-defined over the entire domain of a convex function, even if it is not continuously differentiable, and in general, there are multiple subgradients at points $x$ where the function $h$ is not differentiable.
+\ao{The subgradient may be viewed as a generalization of the notion of the gradient to non-differentiable (but convex) functions.
+Indeed,} if the function $h$ is continuously differentiable, then $g=\nabla h(x)$ is the only subgradient at $x$.
+In general, there are multiple subgradients at points $x$ where the function $h$ is not differentiable. \ao{See Figure~\ref{fig-subgr} for a graphical illustration.}

-The subgradient method for minimizing the function $h$ is defined as the iterate where $g^k$ is a subgradient of the function $h$ at the point $u^k$.
+The subgradient method\footnote{The earliest work on subgradient methods appears in~\cite{polyak}.} for minimizing the function $h$ is defined as the iterate process

-There are standard results on the convergence of the subgradient method.
-Intuitively, the subgradient $g^k$ is always a descent direction at the point $u^k$, so a step in the direction of the subgradient pulls the iterate closer to \an{the global minimizers} provided the step-size is small enough.
-If it is hard to know what step-size to take, then one can always take a step-size sequence $\alpha^k$ that decays to zero at a suitable rate so that the method comes close to the minimizer after enough steps.
-This intuition is captured by the following theorem (see, e.g., \cite{polyak} for a proof).
+where $g^k$ is a subgradient of the function $h$ at the point $u^k$. \ao{The quantity $\alpha^k$ is a nonnegative step-size.}